Skip to content

 Characteristics of Recessive Phenotypes

-- Gene H is affiliated with the 'horsey' phenotype.
+• Gene H is correlated with the 'horsey' phenotype.
 A fruit fly that is homozygous recessive for Gene H is quite big and strong-looking, much larger than your typical fruit fly.

 The resulting phenotypes are summarized in the table above.